 Over the last 12 months, Ramelius Resources's shares have ranged in value from as little as $0.8124 up to $1.785.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ramelius Resources's is -0.1721.
+The market (AU average) beta is 1, while Ramelius Resources's is 0.2082.
 This would suggest that Ramelius Resources's shares are less volatile than average (for this exchange).

 Ramelius Resources overview